Macular Degeneration Stages

 √ Exerience a blurred spot in the center of one's vision

-√ Detailed tasks such as reading and writing becomes more difficult
+√ Detailed tasks such as reading and writing become more difficult

 Because this is a progressive disease the blurred spot may get bigger and darker, involving more of your central vision.